Budgeting Your Savings

 - Budget all the money in your savings account to those categories you just set up.

 That's it!
 Your money is protected and waiting for just the right moment.
-Because you have dedicated categories, you don't have to worry about those dollars going off and buying groceries.
+You don't have to worry about spending your savings--you have dedicated categories for your savings, so that money is won't accidentally be spent on groceries.
 You'll be ready for that new bike when it's ready for you!

 Transferring money to a savings account?

 You'll notice making a transfer from a checking account to a savings account (one budget account to another) doesn't require a category or change anything in your budget.
 That's because those dollars already have jobs.